mullerdavid/ctf_writeups/cyberquest23/fcorp/WRITEUP.md

 ## Dropping the payload

-After pasing all the checks, it is creating a file `public:leavemehere`.
+After passing all the checks, it is creating a file `public:leavemehere`.
 This is an [NTFS Alternate Data Stream](https://learn.microsoft.com/en-us/openspecs/windows_protocols/ms-fscc/c54dec26-1551-4d3a-a0ea-4fa40f848eb3) which is good for [hiding information](https://www.youtube.com/watch?v=S4MBzeni9Eo) as well.

-The initial filename can be patched to prevent creating alternate data stream, eg `public_leavemehere` if preferred.
+The initial filename can be patched to prevent creating alternate data stream, e.g. `public_leavemehere` if preferred.

 ![](screenshots/7.png)